 The Jonah joint venture is governed by a management committee comprised of two representatives approved by us and two appointed by TEPPCO, each with equal voting power.
-After an in-depth consideration of relevant factors, this transaction was approved by the Audit and Conflicts Committee of our general partner and the Audit and Conflicts Committee of the general partner of TEPPCO.
+After an in-depth consideration of relevant factors, this transaction was approved by the Audit and Conflicts Committee of the general partner of Enterprise Products Partners and the Audit and Conflicts Committee of the general partner of TEPPCO.
 In addition, each party received a fairness opinion rendered by an independent advisor.